nsgov/data-analytics/README.md

 			<li><a href="dog.jpg" data-analytics="label=Dog"><img src="dog-thumb.jpg" alt="Dog"></a></li>
 			<li><a href="catsanddogs.pdf" data-analytics="action=Downloaded;label=catsanddogs.pdf">...</a></li>

-For event tracking, when a link is clicked data-analytics.js submits the event data to be recorded if at least `category`, `action`, and `label` are defined (or inherited) for that link.
+For event tracking, when a link is clicked, data-analytics.js submits the event data to be recorded if: at least `category`, `action`, and `label` are defined (or inherited) for that link.